 Retirees: You can contribute to your HSA with after-tax dollars and then claim it on your tax return.
 This lowers your tax liability.
-Qualified medical expenses are tax free and the account collects tax-free interest on the balance.
+Qualified medical expenses are tax-free and the account collects tax-free interest on the balance.

 - After you enroll, Optum Financial will send you a debit card to spend your HSA funds on qualified health care expenses.
 You can order additional debit cards for your spouse or dependents.
 You can also pay for your expenses online.
-Simply log in to your HSA account on the Optum Bank website (instructions provided below).
+Simply log in to your HSA account on the Optum Financial website (instructions provided below).